bfloydd/coalesce/CLEAN_CODE_ANALYSIS.md

 The Obsidian Coalesce plugin has a solid architectural foundation but requires focused improvements to achieve clean code standards.
 The proposed upgrade plan provides a structured approach to address identified issues while maintaining backward compatibility and performance.

 **Recommended Next Steps:**
-1. Start with Phase 1 immediate improvements
+1. ✅ **Phase 1 Complete** - Immediate improvements implemented
+2. **Phase 2 Next** - Begin structural refactoring (Break down BacklinksSlice)
-2. Implement changes incrementally with thorough testing
+3. Implement changes incrementally with thorough testing
-3. Monitor performance and user feedback throughout the process
+4. Monitor performance and user feedback throughout the process
-4. Consider pair programming for complex refactoring tasks
+5. Consider pair programming for complex refactoring tasks

 This upgrade will result in more maintainable, testable, and performant code that follows clean code principles and industry best practices.